unthingable/monster-jam/docs/README.md

 ## Clip Launcher

-* The arrow keys scroll the grid by blocks of 8 tracks/scenes.
-Hold **SHIFT** to only scroll 1 track/scene.
-  Keys will light up if there is content to scroll to.
 * **(PAD)** on empty clip: record new clip
 * **(PAD)** on existing clip: start clip playback
 * **(PAD)** on playing clip: stop clip playback